Vegan Apple Cider Donuts

 - Nutmeg: for flavour

 - Apple cider: NOT apple juice.
-Make sure to use cider!
+Make sure to use apple cider!

 - Apple cider vinegar: You can use any vinegar here.
 Don’t leave this out! this is important to help the donuts have a light airy texture